Kowalski-RND/uProse/README.md

 μProse is licensed under the **MIT license**.
 Go ahead and break / improve it!

 ###Shout-outs
-μProse is built on a really awesome projects made by cool people.

 Shout out to the beautiful default theme used to get you started with μProse.

 - [Minimal Theme](https://github.com/orderedlist/minimal) by [Steve Smith](https://github.com/orderedlist)